 - The Drum Tower is 46.7 meters in height (153 feet).

-- In the exhibition hall on the fist floor of the Drum Tower, visitors can enjoy the time and space changes in the sounds and drums of the towers.
+- The exhibition hall on the fist floor of the Drum Tower is magical.
+Feels like something out of this world.
+You can actually watch the time and space changes in the sounds and drums of the towers.

 - The Bell and Drum Towers were time reporting facilities and not time keeping facilities and as such the ancient Chinese also used a sundial and a device similar to an hour glass to tell time.